Breeze/breeze.github.io/doc-net/webapi-controller-core.md

           .using(manager).execute()
           .then(successCallback).catch(failCallback);

-On the server, the `BreezeQueryableAttribute` adds an Entity Framework "include" clause.
+On the server, the `BreezeQueryFilterAttribute` adds an Entity Framework "include" clause.
 The executed LINQ query returns the "Alfreds" order and that order's line items in the same payload.

 After eagerly fetching the related order line items with this query, the client can navigate from an order to its details (e.g, in Knockout you could write `someOrder.OrderDetails()`) without first loading those details in a separate step.